-Note: slides will be added as the course progresses.
+Note: slides may be updated as the course progresses.

 Topics: Introductions and course overview.
 What is Computational Social Science?
 Introduction to version control and GitHub.